 Third year (PGY IV)

-The third year provides the principal surgical experience while reinforcing the foundation of an ophthalmic fund of knowledge acquired in the first two years.
-Under faculty supervision, the resident performs a variety of surgery at University Hospitals Cleveland Medical Center and Louis Stokes Cleveland VA Medical Center, including phacoemulsification, corneal transplantation, orbit/plastics, scleral buckling procedures, trabeculectomy, and vitrectomy.
-The PGYIVs are on back-up call and will come in for any surgeries or complicated cases.
-Weekend call covers both hospitals and are covered by one chief resident per weekend with the Retina resident as back-up chief.
+The third year provides extensive surgical training while reinforcing the ophthalmic fund of knowledge acquired in the first two years.
+Under faculty supervision, the resident performs a variety of surgery at University Hospitals Cleveland Medical Center and Louis Stokes Cleveland VA Medical Center.
+The PGYIV takes back-up calls and are responsible for any surgeries or complicated cases that present during non-clinical hours.

 University Hospitals Cleveland Medical Center